Phone: 817-697-4038 Fax: 877-409-3962

 After the initial treatment, long-term maintenance is necessary to prevent relapse.
 This involves the use of braces or splints, commonly known as foot abduction orthoses, which are worn for several years to keep the corrected foot in its proper position.
 Compliance with wearing the orthoses is essential to ensure successful long-term outcomes.

-In some cases, additional procedures may be necessary to further correct the foot alignment.
+In some cases, additional procedures may deem necessary to further correct the foot alignment.
 These may include a minor surgical procedure called percutaneous Achilles tenotomy, which involves releasing the tight Achilles tendon to improve foot flexibility.

 If you would like to speak to an Orthopedic Foot and Ankle Specialist, give us a call at 817-697-4038, or contact us over the web.
 Telemedicine appointments are also available.